dbosomworth/rust-piston-snake/README.md

 # rust-piston-snake
-A simple snake game made in Rust and Piston
+A simple snake game made in Rust and Piston.